andadapt/audioplot/README.md

 Please note, this has only been tested on MacOS, it should work on Linux.
 Windows support has not been tested, audio line plotting should work, however, adding any meta information to plots will fail under windows without tinkering.

-##Dependencies
+## Dependencies

-The plotting relies on a number of audio system so the following dependencies are required:
+The plotting relies on a number of audio systems so the following dependencies are required:
 ###portaudio

     brew install portaudio